SpicyCentral/SpicyCentral/README.md

 - 📝 Read our blog: [Website link]

 ---
-🌍 *Empowering neurodivergent entrepreneurs, one idea at a time.*
+🌍 *Empowering neurodivergent people, one idea at a time.*